StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 "KOPBT": "could not", _(Changed to couldn't, for consistency, even though I'm migrating away from `KO` for "could")_
 "KO\*PBT": "couldn’t", _(Changed from "cotton" - I don't mind double-stroking it (really should alter this all to always use `KOU` as the root and avoid conflicts/issues like this one)

+"THR-F": "there have", /changed from thereof, I prefer the existing `THROF` brief for thereof

 "UF": "you have", /changed from "you've"
 "U\*F": "you’ve", /changed from "UV"
 "U\*F/U\*F": "UV", /added so there's still an entry for UV, or just fingerspell it...

+"WAO\*ED", "we’d", /changed from weed, since I want contractions to *always* use `*` "WAOED", "weed", /changed from we'd

+"WAOEF": "we have", /changed from we've
+"WAO*EF": "we've", /changed from 'weave' - WAEF meets the "using spelling to differentiate homophones" rule (ya, I know, lots of us use `*` to differentiate homophones instead of spelling, but I use "we" and "we've" way more often then "weave" and this holds true to steno principles... and then there's that `WEF` oddity for weave, which could be changed to "we have" if prefer `WE` root ... oh no, it's a rabbit hole!)

 # New entries for briefs and phrases that already exist, but don't conform to my patterns